JuanDelAguila/ManMetHacks-2.0/README.md

 # ManMetHacks-2.0
-Sentiment analysis of daily news using python
+This project aims to conduct sentiment analysis of daily news using python.
+It was developed during the hackathon ManMetHacks-2.0.
-By Ivan Baeza and Juan del Aguila
+Authors: Ivan Baeza and Juan del Aguila.

 Instructions
 ------------------------------